 Mediated communication or mediated interaction (less often, mediated discourse) refers to communication carried out by the use of information communication technology and can be contrasted to face-to-face communication.
 While currently the technology we use is often related to computers, giving rise to the popular term computer-mediated communication, mediated technology need not be computerized as writing a letter using a pen and a piece of paper is also using mediated communication.
 Thus, Davis defines mediated communication as the use of any technical medium for transmission across time and space.

 The term digital native describes a person who has grown up in the digital age, rather than having acquired familiarity with digital systems as an adult, as a digital immigrant.
 Both terms were used as early as 1996 as part of the Declaration of the Independence of Cyberspace.

-EXPLORE MEDIA LITERACY
+EXPLORE MEDIA MINDFULNESS

 America Is Now the Divided Republic the Framers Feared article from The Atlantic

 We need political parties.
 But their rabid partisanship could destroy American democracy article by Vox